 When CAs or RAs generate keys on behalf of the Subscriber, then the private key must be delivered securely to the Subscriber.
 Private keys may be delivered electronically or may be delivered on a hardware cryptographic module.
 In all cases, the following requirements must be met:

-Anyone who generates a private signing key for a Subscriber shall not retain any copy of the key after delivery of the private key to the Subscriber.
+Only those parties explicitly authorized by the subscriber may retain any copy of the private key after delivery to the Subscriber.

 The private key must be protected from activation, compromise, or modification during the delivery process.